a love story

 - ii.
 Kanyinya knows them.
 Kigali's hills know them.

 - iii.
 Eggs.
 Especially boiled.
-They have a name for them: Imisuzi.

 The big things are usually the small things, repeated.